Alan García: Exile

 After weeks of hiding in a construction site, he was able to enter the residence of the Colombian Ambassador at the end of May, where he requested political asylum.
-The request was granted on 1 June, by the government of President César Gaviria.
-The former president left Peru through a pass that allowed him to board a Colombian Air Force jet that transferred him to Bogotá, along with then congressman Jorge Del Castillo.

-García arrived at Catam military airport and in statements to the press promised to fight against the dictatorship of Alberto Fujimori.
-The regime opened judicial processes to investigate illicit enrichment and for various accusations of corruption; after that, the extradition of García was requested from the Colombian government, which was denied.
+The request was granted on 1 June by the government of President César Gaviria.
+García left Peru through a pass that allowed him to board a Colombian Air Force jet that transferred him to Bogotá, along with then congressman Jorge Del Castillo.
+García arrived at Catam military airport and in statements to the press promised to fight Fujimori's dictatorship.
+The regime opened judicial processes to investigate illicit enrichment and accusations of corruption; after that, García's extradition was requested from the Colombian government, but was denied.

-In 1994, the Human Rights Commission of the Organization of American States denounced the Fujimori government for violation of the rights to liberty, security and due defense of Alan García and asked the Peruvian government to nullify the processes initiated.
+In 1994, the Human Rights Commission of the Organization of American States denounced the Fujimori government for violation of the rights to liberty, security and due defense of García and asked the Peruvian government to nullify the processes initiated.

-In April 1995, Congress lifted Alan García's parliamentary immunity in response to accusations of him having received bribes from the Italian consortium Tralima for the construction of the Lima Metro.
-Based on this, the Civil Sector of the Supreme Court once again made a request to the Government of Colombia for García's extradition, which was denied because García went to live in Paris for the rest of his exile.
+In April 1995, Congress lifted García's parliamentary immunity in response to accusations that he had taken bribes from the Italian consortium Tralima for the construction of the Lima Metro.
+Based on this, the Civil Sector of the Supreme Court again requested García's extradition from Colombia, which was denied because García went to live in Paris for the rest of his exile.

-During the years between 1993 and 2001, Alan García did not actively participate in Peruvian politics, except in the publication of some works on his first presidency, and a literary work entitled "El Mundo de Maquiavelo" (The World of Machiavelli).
+Between 1993 and 2001, García did not actively participate in Peruvian politics, except in the publication of some works on his first presidency, and a literary work, El Mundo de Maquiavelo (The World of Machiavelli).
 He continued denouncing the human rights violations committed by the Fujimori administration.
-On rare occasions, Alan García appeared on Peruvian television and radio from Bogotá, Colombia.
+On rare occasions, he appeared on Peruvian television and radio from Bogotá.

 In 2001, the Supreme Court declared the allegations that were imputed to him at the end of his first term had been annulled.